apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Allows for the customization of configuration values for each instance within a component.
+<p>Allows for the customization of configuration values for each instance within a Component.
-An Instance represent a single replica (Pod and associated K8s resources like PVCs, Services, and ConfigMaps).
+An instance represent a single replica (Pod and associated K8s resources like PVCs, Services, and ConfigMaps).
 While instances typically share a common configuration as defined in the ClusterComponentSpec, they can require unique settings in various scenarios:</p>
 <p>For example:
-- A database component might require different resource allocations for primary and secondary instances, with primaries needing more resources.
+- A database Component might require different resource allocations for primary and secondary instances, with primaries needing more resources.
-- During a rolling upgrade, a component may first update the image for one or a few instances, and then update the remaining instances after verifying that the updated instances are functioning correctly.</p>
+- During a rolling upgrade, a Component may first update the image for one or a few instances, and then update the remaining instances after verifying that the updated instances are functioning correctly.</p>
 <p>InstanceTemplate allows for specifying these unique configurations per instance.
 Each instance&rsquo;s name is constructed using the pattern: $(component.name)-$(template.name)-$(ordinal), starting with an ordinal of 0.
 It is crucial to maintain unique names for each InstanceTemplate to avoid conflicts.</p>
-<p>The sum of replicas across all InstanceTemplates should not exceed the total number of Replicas specified for the Component.
+<p>The sum of replicas across all InstanceTemplates should not exceed the total number of replicas specified for the Component.
 Any remaining replicas will be generated using the default template and will follow the default naming rules.</p>
 </td>
 </tr>